 The Florida Division of Cultural Affairs (DCA) at the Department of State recommends to the Legislature a ranked list of qualified grant applicants for Cultural and Museum Grants, Cultural Projects, Cultural Facilities, and the Cultural Endowment Program.
-During FY 2014-15, all of the projects on these four grant lists was funded by the Florida Legislature.
-Palm Beach County organizations benefitted from receiving over \$5 million of the overall funding allocation.
-Support the FY 15 Cultural Grant application list as approved by the DCA.
+During FY 2014-15 and 15-16, all of the projects on these four grant lists were funded by the Florida Legislature.
+Palm Beach County organizations benefitted from receiving over \$5 million of the overall funding allocation in both years.
+Support the FY 16/17 Cultural Grant application list as approved by the DCA.